ci-compass/cicf/README.md

 | [week 11](./week11) | Machine Learning                                    |
 | [week 12](./week12) | Neural Networks                                     |

-(Note that things are getting re-arranged for this year's CICF program; targets of the links above may not be final.)
+(Please note that things are getting re-arranged for 2025 Spring program.
+Targets of the links above are not final at the moment.)

 # People and Contact